Teradata Big Data Blocks – Introduction

 Disadvantages

-- As hinted in the last statement above, big data blocks will need more memory for reading, writing, sorting data, and joining partitioned tables.
+- As the last statement above hints, big data blocks will need more memory for reading, writing, sorting data, and joining partitioned tables.
 Insufficient AMP memory can be the result.

 - The performance of the tactical workload can decrease.
 As tactical workload is characterized by index access (such as the primary index), typically, only one or a few rows are located.
 Teradata has to move 1MB instead of 127.5 KB from the disk to the FSG cache – to reach one row – the transfer costs are higher, and more memory is consumed.